usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

 .. admonition:: Attention
   :class: attention

-  By default, the command :bash:`ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorials competitor_pkg:=ariac_tutorials` uses the sensor configuration file :inline-file:`ariac_tutorials/config/sensors.yaml`.
-If you want to use a different sensor configuration file, you need to use the argument :bash:`sensor_config:={name_of_sensor_config}`.
-For example, to use the sensor configuration file :inline-file:`sensors_test.yaml`, you would use the command :bash:`ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorials competitor_pkg:=ariac_tutorials sensor_config:=sensors_test`.
+  By default, the command :inline-bash:`ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorials competitor_pkg:=ariac_tutorials` uses the sensor configuration file :inline-file:`ariac_tutorials/config/sensors.yaml`.
+If you want to use a different sensor configuration file, you need to use the argument :inline-bash:`sensor_config:={name_of_sensor_config}`.
+For example, to use the sensor configuration file :inline-file:`sensors_test.yaml`, you would use the command :inline-bash:`ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorials competitor_pkg:=ariac_tutorials sensor_config:=sensors_test`.